8 Types of Pronouns

 • We have an excellent relationship.

-• It would be best if you concentrated on your study.
+• It would be best if you concentrated on your studies.

 • The place is lovely and better than that of others.